jndiogo/sibila/examples/tough_meeting/readme.md

-    index=3 name='Approve the resolution to transfer funds from the Data Processing Reserve Account to purchase a laptop' index=4 name='Withdraw the motion to sell property near the airport' index=5 name='Adopt the resolution to increase the state match local litigation tax' index=6 name="Amend the motion to allocate 25 percent of the proceeds from the tax increase to fund the sheriff's department" index=7 name='Vote on the state match local litigation taxes increase with the amendment' index=8 name='Adopt the resolution to increase the wheel tax by $10 for education funding' index=9 name='Hold a Budget Committee meeting on solid waste funding recommendations' index=10 name='Announce the chili supper at County Elementary School'
+    index=3 name='Approve the resolution to transfer funds from the Data Processing Reserve Account to purchase a laptop' index=4 name='Withdraw the motion to sell property near the airport' index=5 name='Adopt the resolution to increase the state match local litigation tax' index=6 name="Amend the motion to allocate 25 percent of the increased tax on criminal cases to the sheriff's department" index=7 name='Vote on the state match local litigation taxes increase with the amendment' index=8 name='Adopt the resolution to increase the wheel tax by $10 for education funding' index=9 name='Budget Committee meeting on solid waste funding recommendations' index=10 name='Chili supper at County Elementary School'

 These are reasonable action items.